renaissance-publishing/renaissance/content/chapters/23-races.md

 Still, there are those that fear them.

 Most Mindsharing Dwarves live in the Haven Isles.
-A few have resettled in their traditional homeland, building a few Holds in the northeast of the Worldspine mountains; their distant kin have greeted them cooly (an understatement in the case of the Deep-Explorer Dwarves).
+A few have resettled in their traditional homeland, building a few Holds in the northeast of the Worldspine mountains; their distant kin have greeted them coolly (an understatement in the case of the Deep-Explorer Dwarves).

 #### Deep-Explorer Dwarves